St Ursula's College, Yeppoon: School

-According to the school's website, St Ursula's College provides a holistic Catholic education and residential environment, founded on the charism of Nano Nagle and the values of the Presentation Sisters, "but responsive to the demands created by the social dynamics of the 21st century".

 The College campus is located in the Yeppoon central business district.
 The Boarding House is a three-storey Queenslander-style building that accommodates the changing needs of boarding students.
 Plans were submitted to Livingstone Shire Council in 2021 for a proposed expansion of the school.
 The plans included the construction of a new two-storey education block with new amenities, courtyard and covered area which would replace an existing building which would be demolished.

 The college's "sister school" is St Agnes' Girls School in Kyoto.

 Students from St Ursula's College regularly collaborate with students from St Brendan's College to hold stage musicals for the community of Yeppoon.